mockingbirdnest/Principia/documentation/Setup.md

 These instructions are for Visual Studio 2013.

-We assume a working, up-to-date installation of Kerbal Space Program is found in `<KSP directory>`.
+We assume a working installation of Kerbal Space Program version 0.24.2 is found in `<KSP directory>`.

 The repository is found at https://github.com/mockingbirdnest/Principia.git.
 Pick a directory `<root>` in which you will install Principia and its